stefanprodan/k8s-prom-hpa/README.md

 podinfo   Deployment/podinfo   899m / 10   2         10        2          1m
 ```

-Let's hit the `podinfo` service with 25 requests per second:
+Apply some load on the `podinfo` service with 25 requests per second:

 ```bash
 #install hey